Academic Year Housing License 2022-2023

 - If you are granted a medical withdrawal or leave, or an academic internship, graduation or study in absentia during the Term;

 - If the University determines that there are adequate other grounds for cancellation.

 - The University retains sole and absolute discretion over all cancellation determinations.

-- You may request a cancellation by submitting a written petition to: email@example.com.
+- You may request a cancellation by submitting a written petition in the housing portal.

-- You will be charged a per diem rate for each day you occupied your assigned housing and you will be required to submit a Vacate Form (available at firstname.lastname@example.org).
-You will be required to vacate your assigned housing and turn in your keys within 24 hours of the effective date on your Vacate Form.
+- You will be charged a per diem rate for each day you occupied your assigned housing.
+You will be required to vacate your assigned housing and turn in your keys within 24 hours of the effective date.

 - Contract releases for any other reason than those listed in above may be granted, but only under exceptional circumstances.
 Contract releases due to exceptional circumstances will be determined by, and are at the sole discretion of the Office of Housing & Residential Life.
 All approved contract releases due to exceptional circumstances will result in a cancellation fee of $800.
 You will receive a prorated refund of any prepaid housing fees, less any applicable fees or charges.

 - Contract terminations: If the University terminates your Housing License for cause, you will continue to be liable for the full amount of your housing charges.
 You will receive no refund of any housing charges.
 You will also be charged an $800 cancellation fee.
 You will be required to vacate your room/apartment as of the effective date of your contract termination.

 - Fall semester.
 Students who have signed Housing Contracts must notify the Office of Housing & Residential Life by Friday July 1, 2022 if they do not plan to attend the University for fall semester.
 Notice received after Friday July 1, 2022 may result in an $800 contract cancellation fee.